 More than 12 years have passed since we started tracking our expenses.
 We still do it to this day (have a look at our simple tracking system), and we found it invaluable – even now that our spending habits have somewhat stabilised.

-I am truly convinced that simply recording what we were spending has enabled us to save money, and has brought us closer to financial independence.
+I am truly convinced that simply recording what we were spending enabled us to save money, and brought us closer to financial independence.